madara-alliance/madara/README.md

   --l1-sync-disabled   `# We disable sync, for testing purposes` \
   --l2-sync-disabled
 ```

+> [!TIP]
+> Here, we have disabled sync for testing purposes, so the migration only
+> synchronizes the blocks that were already present in the source node's
+> database.
+In a production usecase, you most likely want the source node to
+> keep synchronizing with an `--l1-endpoint`, that way when the migration is
+> complete the receiver is fully up-to-date with any state that might have been
+> produced by the chain _during the migration_.

 You will then need to start a second node to synchronize the state of your
 database: